Complete Gerbil Diet Guide (With Tips and Schedule)

 Gerbils feed on the seeds of grasses, roots, bulbs, and leaves in the wild.
 In captivity, a high-quality and well-balanced gerbil mix should be given.
 Occasionally treats such as sunflower seeds, fruit, and vegetables can be given.
 Gerbils should have constant access to drinking water.

-Most gerbil owners will give their gerbils a special gerbil mix which contains all nutrients your gerbils need.
+Most gerbil owners will give their gerbils a special gerbil mix that contains all nutrients your gerbils need.
 Your gerbils, under normal circumstances, won’t need any extra vitamins or supplements to stay healthy.
 To add some variety to the diet you can give treats but only occasionally since most treats are high in sugar and/or fat.

 In this article, you’ll learn everything about the gerbil diet.
 You’ll learn what gerbils eat in captivity, when and how to feed them, and what foods you’ll have to avoid.
 At the end of this article, you’ll know how to keep your gerbils happy and healthy through their diet.